 Christopher E. Kelly, Ph.D.

 Christopher E. Kelly, Ph.D., is an assistant professor in the Department of Sociology and Criminal Justice at Saint Joseph's University in Philadelphia, PA (USA).
 Prior to joining the faculty at Saint Joseph's, Dr. Kelly was funded by the High Value Detainee Interrogation Group (HIG), an interagency collaboration established to promote the effective and humane interrogation of detained individuals.
-Dr. Kelly has been the Principal Investigator or Co-Principal Investigator on three awards made by the HIG, and he has collaborated on research with the Philadelphia Police Department, the Los Angeles Police Department, and currently, with the Las Vegas Metropolitan Police Department.
+Dr. Kelly has been the Principal Investigator or Co-Principal Investigator on three awards made by the HIG, and he has collaborated on research with the Philadelphia Police Department, the Los Angeles Police Department, and most recently, with the Las Vegas Metropolitan Police Department.
 Dr. Kelly has been published in Law and Human Behavior, Psychology, Public Policy, and Law, and Justice Quarterly, among other outlets, and he is a member of the American Psychology-Law Association (APLS) and the International Investigative Interviewing Research Group (iIIRG).